Luke 5:27-39

 34 Jesus answered them, ‘When a man marries a wife, you cannot stop his friends from eating.
 They will continue to eat while he is with them.
 35 But there will be a time when people take that man away from his friends.
 Then they will decide to fast.’

-5:35Jesus is teaching that his disciples will be happy while he is still with them.
+5:35Jesus says that his disciples will be happy while he is still with them.
 But he will not always be with them.
 Then they will be sad and they may choose to fast.

 36 Jesus told them this story: ‘Nobody tears a piece of cloth from a new coat to mend an old coat.
 If he does that, he will have torn the new coat.
 Also, the piece of cloth from the new coat will not look the same as the old coat.

 37 And nobody pours new wine into old wineskins.
 If he does that, the new wine will tear the old wineskins.
-He will lose the wine and the wineskins will also spoil.
+He will lose the wine and the wineskins will also be useless.
 38 Instead, you must put new wine into new wineskins.

 39 Also, nobody wants to drink new wine after he has drunk old wine.
 He will say, “The old wine is much better.” ’